 Among Web monetization strategies, lead generation is unique for being non-universal.
 A site covering just about any topic will be able to serve relevant display ads.
 The effective CPMs may vary depending on the nature of the subject matter and audience, but a monetization opportunity will exist.

 Lead generation is really only a viable monetization opportunity in a handful of niches.
-Without the presence of deep-pocketed lead buyers, there is little opportunity to make money even if you are able to generate qualified leads.
+Without the presence of deep-pocketed lead buyers, there is money even if you are able to create a good lead generation funnel and generate qualified leads..

 Resource #2: Testing Made Easy